laroche/tastyworks-pnl/README.md

 TODO
 ----

+Important:

 - If a long option is assigned, the buy price should be added to the stock price.
 This is currently not done, but we print a warning message for this case for manual adjustments in this rather rare case.
+- Output new CSV file with all transactions plus year-end pnl data and also pnl in $ and pnl in Euro.
+- Break up report into: dividends, withholding-tax, interest, fees, stocks, other.
 - Filter out tax gains due to currency changes for an extra report.
+If the pnl lists currency gains separate, can they be used up to 600 € for tax-free income?
+- Does not work with futures.
+- Add images on how to download csv-file within Tastyworks into docu.
+- Complete the list of non-stocks.
 - Add net total including open positions.
-- Does not work with futures.
+- Add performance reviews, graphs based on different time periods.
+- Check if dates are truely ascending.
+- Are we rounding output correctly?

+Nice:

 - Translate text output into German.
-- Complete the list of non-stocks.
+- Add docu in German.
 - Add test data for users to try out.
 - Add testsuite to verify proper operation.
-- Output new CSV file with all transactions plus year-end pnl data and also pnl in $ and pnl in Euro.
-- Break up report into: dividends, withholding-tax, interest, fees, stocks, other.
-- Check if dates are truely ascending.
 - Improve output of open positions.
-- Are we rounding output correctly?
 - Use pandas.isna(x)?